rao123dk/MyHRM/README.md

 # MyHRM
-An open source HRM for all industry.
+An open source HRM for all industries.